economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 **We try to avoid:**

 - Utilitarian ethics and projects who believe that "everybody ought to" or "one size fits all".
+- Acting on techno-utopian belief systems which ignore or oversimplify the social dynamics of human beings.